Feb 13th, 2020

-The mastery of Leopoldstadt is that the lives of the multitudinous central family appeals at first, to everyone.
-The humanity of celebration, love, infidelity, place and life, in general, are warming and universal.
+The mastery of Leopoldstadt is that the lives of the multitudinous central family appeal at first, to everyone.
+The humanity of celebration, love, infidelity, place, and life, in general, are warming and universal.
 From the genial Ludwig's love of mathematics to the youngest children galloping about, it could be anyone's family, anywhere in the world.
 But this is Stoppard's family, and by a stroke of fate, he was one of the lucky ones.
-This vivid world is soon to be shattered and as the matriarch bemoans, in the comfortable sitting room of 1900, how time has made strangers of the subjects in the family photo album, the sentiment turns from light to dark as by 1955, even the merest hint of a memory of someone is precious.
+This vivid world is soon to be shattered and as the matriarch bemoans, in the comfortable sitting room of 1900, how time has made strangers of the subjects in the family photo album.
+The sentiment turns from light to dark as, by 1955, even the merest hint of a memory of someone is precious.

 Stoppard has effectively brought to life his own family tree, dramatised the same scandals that we all recognise, but once 1938 rolls around the relatability stops.
-The latter half leaves you with your heart in your mouth as the family are faced with the full force of the Nazi occupation.
+The latter half leaves you with your heart in your mouth as the family is faced with the full force of the Nazi occupation.
 Hermann's earlier innocence is mirrored by his sister in law who dismisses the idea of factories being taken and borders locked - "we Jews have been through worse" - but this time, it's evil they face.
 Within minutes, she is proven wrong.

 By the third part, we're given a loosely fictionalised version of Stoppard in Leo, who, raised in Britain after his mother escaped with her partner, is at first unable to see himself in the disparate family members he encounters on a trip to the city, but by the last is completely devastated when the fates of his long lost family are revealed.
 It makes for a powerful end to what is not just a powerful, but essential, play for both playwright and audience.